PDF version (better for printing)

 Today the increasing pace of life is a growing source of stress.
 There are new technologies to learn, more information to keep abreast of, more time consumed by social media.
 Many find themselves having to work longer hours, even weekends.
 The amount of quality time we can have with ourselves, family, and friends, relaxing and recovering from the pressures of work, is getting less, and for some disappearing completely.
 As adapting to increasing change becomes more challenging, exhaustion and burnout become increasingly common.

-However, it is not just people who are experiencing the stress of ever-faster change.
-Our social, economic, political and environment systems are all being impacted as they fail to adapt.
+It is not only people who are experiencing the stress of ever-faster change.
+Our social, economic, and environment systems are all impacted as they fail to adapt.
 And with potentially disastrous consequences.

-As we have seen, the human population explosion has had an exponential-like growth.
-Thankfully, it is now beginning to tail off.
+The exponential-like growth of the human population is now, thankfully, beginning to tail off.
 Nevertheless the consequences for food, water, housing, geo-politics, and other issues are still dangerous, and growing.
 This is compounded by the growing numbers of people seeking the lifestyle of the more developed countries, increasing the demands on already scarce resources.

 Oil reserves are running out because we are consuming them a million times faster than they were laid down.
-Similarly with many other resources whose supply is becoming critical platinum, copper, zinc, nickel, and phosphorus, all of which are crucial for contemporary technology will have run out, or become very limited, within a few decades.
+Many other resources, such as platinum, copper, zinc, nickel, and phosphorus, all of which are crucial for contemporary technology, will have run out, or be in short supply, within a few decades.
 Yet our demand for them continues to grow, exacerbated by the rapidly growing needs of emerging economies.

 On the other side of the equation, rapid growth in industrialization has led to an accelerating profusion of pollutants in the air, soil and sea.
 Some are now being released thousands, or in some cases millions, of times faster than the planet can break them down.

 Most significantly, the increasing accumulation of carbon dioxide into the atmosphere, stemming from the accelerating consumption of fossil fuels, has led to a climate crisis.
-Previously, plants and oceans reabsorbed the gas, but we are now producing it hundreds of times faster than these systems can handle.
-Unchecked climate change will have major repercussions: more extreme weather, unprecedented heat waves and drought, widespread crop failures and famine, flooded coastal regions, and mass migrations, to name but a few.
+Previously, plants and oceans reabsorbed the gas, but it is now being emitted many times faster than these systems can handle.
+The repercussions, we are now beginning to appreciate, will be devastating: more extreme weather, unprecedented heat waves and drought, widespread crop failures and famine, flooded coastal regions, and mass migrations, to name but a few.

-These various accelerating trends will not be happening in isolation.
+Furthermore, these various accelerating trends are not happening in isolation.
 They're an interwoven set of crises, events in one area exacerbating the impact of others.
-Unprecedented natural disasters could promote economic collapse, leading to social breakdown, and increase in authoritarianism.
-As food, water and other resources become increasingly scarce global conflicts are likely to increase.
-Epidemics of drug-resistant bacteria, uncontrollable wild fires, biological and chemical terrorism, collapse of the Internet through hacking or cyber-war, increasing systemic chaos all are possible.
+As food, water and other resources become increasingly scarce, global conflicts are likely to increase.
+Unprecedented natural disasters could promote economic collapse, leading to social breakdown and increased authoritarianism.
+Epidemics of drug-resistant bacteria and zoonotic diseases, uncontrollable wild fires, biological and chemical terrorism, collapse of the Internet through hacking or cyber-war, increasing systemic chaos—all are possible.
 Doubtless some will happen.
-And, more than likely, completely unforeseen events will take their toll.
+And, more than likely, completely unforeseen events will also take their toll.